gregtour/blog-posts/article2.md

 gives us at most 16 registers.
 This is including some special purpose registers that we don't want to assign to.

 Still, introducing new temporary variables could be logical, considering that we will be storing variables on the stack in our program, and we can reference them there.
-However, when generating code, counting off, enumerating, or naming variables would take time and effort.
+However, when generating intermediate code, counting off, enumerating, or naming variables would take extra time and effort.

 Therefore, we will choose to use the second form, which is an anonymous stack-based representation.